JohnathanADrews/HularionExperience/code/HularionExperience.Embedded/README.md

 &nbsp;

+## Hularion Experience (HX)
+A modular client application framework for web and desktop using HTML, CSS, and JS.

-## Using Hularion Experience - Embedded
+### Hularion Experience - Embedded

-#### This project performs most of the integration required to use Hularion Experience in a desktop environment.
+#### This package performs most of the integration required to use Hularion Experience in a desktop environment.
+Look at how the BrowserViewModel is used in the Hularion Developer repository, and also look at the App.xaml.cs file to see the basic setup. https://github.com/JohnathanADrews/HularionDeveloper.